modin-project/unidist/docs/index.rst

 * `Dask Distributed`_
 * `Python Multiprocessing`_

-Also, the framework provides a sequential :doc:`Python backend <flow/unidist/core/backends/python/backend>`, that can be used for debugging.
+Also, the framework provides a sequential :doc:`Python Sequential backend <flow/unidist/core/backends/pyseq/backend>`, that can be used for debugging.

 unidist is designed to work in a `task-based parallel model`_.
 The framework mimics `Ray`_ API and expands the existing frameworks